scylladb/scylladb/docs/dev/README.md

 # Scylla developer documentation

-This folder (and its subfolders) contain developer-oriented documentation concerning the Scylla codebase.
+This folder contains developer-oriented documentation concerning the Scylla codebase.
 We also have a [wiki](https://github.com/scylladb/scylla/wiki), which contains additional developer-oriented documentation.
 There is currently no clear